 Constructed and dedicated as the Universalist Church in 1904, and known locally as The Community House, this historic building was acquired by the Moosehead Historical Society in 2005.
-It now serves as the home of The Center for Moosehead History and the Moosehead Lake Aviation Museum.
+It now serves as home to the Moosehead Cultural Heritage Center (formerly Center for Moosehead History) and the Moosehead Lake Aviation Museum.

 In 2007, Maine Woods Forever celebrated the creation of the Thoreau Wabanaki Trail by unveiling two granite sculptures on the lawn of the Center for Moosehead History.
 The sculptures are mounted in honor of Henry David Thoreau and his Penobscot guides, Chief Joseph Attean and Joseph Polis.
 This date of the unveiling marked the 150th anniversary of Thoreau’s third and final trip into the North Maine Woods.
 Two of his trips began their water route from Greenville’s East Cove.